 - You will pay the rent in advance on a monthly basis.

-- A month’s rent as deposit is common.
-Some landlords require two months rent.
-The deposit will be refunded as soon as possible after the lease has been ended.
+- One (1) month rent as deposit is common.
+Some landlords require two (2) months rent.
+The deposit will be refunded as soon as possible after the lease has been terminated.

 - Major maintenance is the responsibility of the property owner, minor repairs are your own responsibility.